CodeWithRibo/ComplaintManagementSystem-STICaloocan/README.md

 As of July 13, 2025, the current progress is focused on improving the Admin functions, particularly in managing user complaints and maintaining the audit log system.
 I had no prior background in Laravel.
 But now, I’ve successfully built this system on my own.
 It’s more than just a working project — it’s a learning journey that helped me gain real development skills.

-# 📋 Complaint Management System

-A web-based complaint management system developed for **STI College Caloocan** to streamline the process of submitting, tracking, and resolving student complaints.

 ---
 ## 🚀 Features

 - Student Complaint Submission<br>